 Health and Social Care provides an opportunity to explore how health affects individuals in society.
-Students will investigate areas including building positive relationships, equality and diversity and health and safety.
-The Cambridge Extended Technical in Health and Social Care focuses on developing the skills, knowledge and understanding needed to work in the health and social care sector.
+You will investigate areas including building positive relationships, equality and diversity and health and safety.
+The Cambridge Extended Technical Certificate in Health and Social Care focuses on developing the skills, knowledge and understanding needed to work in the health and social care sector.

 |Grade||UCAS Tariff points|